Olympics-No spectators 'least risky' option for Tokyo 2020, experts say | Health

 They said that holding the Games without spectators was the "least risky" option and the desirable one.
 Yet Omi's experts have already floated the possibility that venues could hold up to 10,000 fans in areas where "quasi-emergency" measures, such as shorter restaurant hours, have been lifted.
 That has heightened the perception the Games may well be held with spectators.

-The final decision will be taken at a meeting as early as Monday between organisers, including Tokyo 2020 and the International Olympic Committee, and representatives from the national and Tokyo governments.
+The final decision is expected at a meeting set for Monday between organisers, including Tokyo 2020 and the International Olympic Committee, and representatives from the national and Tokyo governments.
 The president of Tokyo 2020, Seiko Hashimoto, said that while she accepted the Olympics would be safer without spectators, organisers were still looking for ways to have fans safely in venues, like other events.

 "Given that other sports events are being held with spectators, I think it's also Tokyo 2020's job to continue to look for ways to understand and lessen the risk of infections at the Olympics until we've exhausted all the possibilities," she told a news conference following the release of Omi's report.
 PUBLIC OPPOSITION